JuulLabs/kable/README.md

 }
 ```

-Scan results can be filtered by providing a list of [`Filter`]s.
+Scan results can be filtered by providing a list of [`Filter`]s via the `predicates` DSL.
 The following filters are supported:

 | Filter             | Android | Apple | JavaScript |
 |--------------------|:-------:|:-----:|:----------:|